Certora/Documentation/docs/ref-manual/cvl/methods.md

 that it can neither change the current contract's state nor decrease its ETH balance (aside from value transferred by the method call itself).

-The prover makes no assumptions about the return value of a havoc summary.
+The Prover makes no assumptions about the return value of a havoc summary.
 For methods that return multiple values, the approximations are allowed to return the incorrect number of results.
 In most cases, this will cause the calling method to revert.
 If you want to ignore this particular revert condition, you